Don’t you just love getting creative with new and fun products and techniques?

-This is a simple technique for making pieces of fabric using thread and decorative yarn.
-These fabric pieces can then be used as background pieces on art quilts or other projects, or focus pieces on wearable art and clothing.
+Fiber doodles which are pieces of decorative fabric that are made using thread, decorative yarn or fiber, and water soluble stabilizer.
+These fabric pieces can then be used as background pieces on art quilts or other sewing projects, or they can be used as focus pieces on wearable art and clothing.
 Or you could extend the width and length and turn it into a scarf!

 Set up your machine for standard sewing with decorative thread in the top and the same thread in the bobbin, and use a zigzag stitch.